heuone/hc_cloud_super-linter/README.md

+# Assignment 12

+Hello!
-Hello!!!
-Heuone was here, adding comment for pull request.
+Heuone was here — adding a comment for the pull request.